 SPONSOR ORGANISATIONS CAN MAKE APPLICATIONS HERE.

 Cambridge Aid is a registered charity (No. 204327).
 We help local people in crisis by giving them average grants of £150 to get the essentials they need the most.
-We are proud to be one of Cambridge City Mayor Cllr Mark Ashton’s Charities in 2022-23.

 We issue grants, usually within three days of receiving an application.
 We work with a network of over 40 charities and local council teams who act as sponsors, including:

 Our rapid practical grants form part of the support provided by our partner organisations in helping the most vulnerable reduce the hardship they face.
+We were one of Cambridge City Mayor Cllr Mark Ashton’s Charities in 2022-23.

 You can view our Annual Reports and Accounts here.